Scheme advisory board

 Andy has worked in the public and charity sectors for over 20 years.
 He is currently working for Colleges Scotland (the membership body for all colleges in Scotland), with responsibility for finance issues related to teachers’ pension.
 He was also a member of the Scottish Teachers’ Pension Scheme Negotiating Group.
 In his previous role for COSLA, Andy was a member of the Negotiating Group responsible for overseeing financial aspects on behalf of local authorities.
 As such, he was fully involved in the negotiations on scheme design and governance arrangements of the new Scottish Teachers’ Pension Scheme.
 Andy also has wider experience of working in partnership and exercising judgement at a senior level, while understanding appropriate governance arrangements and respecting decision making processes.
 He’s a clear communicator and has demonstrated his ability to challenge for benefit and to think strategically.
 Andy also has the ability to assimilate information on complex issues, including direct experience of critically looking at actuarial information and valuations.

-Debbie Walls – employer representative
+Simon Cameron – employer representative

 Phil Doggart – employer representative